Crowdsourced funding campaign to help end 'close passes'

-WMP sent plain clothes officers out on bikes, and pulled over drivers who overtook too closely.
-Using a ‘safe pass’ mat that cost over £800, WMP then demonstrated to these drivers how to overtake vulnerable road users safely, with the worst cases being reported for careless driving.
+WMP sent plain clothes officers out on bikes and pulled over drivers who overtook too closely.
+Using a ‘safe pass’ mat that cost more than £800, WMP then demonstrated to these drivers how to overtake vulnerable road users safely.

 Driving behaviour in the local area changed overnight, with a 50 per cent reduction in reported close pass offences in the first three months.